postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Configuration/configuration.md

 title: "Configuration"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
-summary: "PostSharp, a metaprogramming tool, requires minimal custom configuration and sources its default settings from MSBuild integration, NuGet integration, and PostSharp Tools.
+summary: "PostSharp, a metaprogramming tool, requires minimal custom configuration and sources its default settings from MSBuild integration, NuGet integration, and Visual Studio Tools for Metalama and PostSharp.
 Advanced configurations can be implemented if needed. "
 ---
 # Configuration